Únětice culture: Calendar

+According to the archaeologist Harald Meller the Nebra disc allowed for "an extremely accurate positing of time, including even the capacity for predicting lunar eclipses."
+As such it represents "the establishment of a new temporal order" by elites of the Únětice culture, and thereby "demonstrates their claim to state power".

+The site on the Mittelberg hill where the Nebra disc was found is thought to have served as an enclosed 'sacred precinct', delimited by earthen ramparts on two sides of the hill.
+From this location, when the disc is aligned to the north, the upper terminus of the western gold arc points towards the Brocken mountain, where the sun is seen to set on the summer solstice (21 June).
+Another distinctive marker on the horizon is the Kulpenberg hill, where the sun sets on 1 May (Beltane), a date also marked by the Pömmelte enclosure.

+Other depictions of the Pleiades are known from rock carvings dating from the early Bronze Age, such as at Mont Bégo in the southern Alps and on a 'Calendar Stone' at Leodagger in Austria, which was part of a cult site associated with the Únětice culture.

 Influence of the Únětice tradition

 Today, the Únětice culture is considered to be part of a wider pan-European cultural phenomenon, arising gradually between the second half of the 3rd millennium and the beginning of the 2nd.
 According to Pokutta, "The role of the Únětice Culture in the formation of Bronze Age Europe cannot be overrated.
 The rise and the existence of this original, expansive and dynamic population mark one of the most interesting moments in European prehistory."
 The influence of this culture covered much larger areas mainly due to intensive exchange. Únětice pottery and bronze objects are thus found in Britain, Ireland, Scandinavia, and Italy as well as the Balkans.

 The strong impact of Úněticean metallurgical centres and pottery-making traditions can be seen in other EBA groups, for example, in the Adlerberg, Straubing, Singen, Neckar-Ries, and Upper-Rhine groups in Germany and Switzerland, as well as the Unterwölbling in Austria.
 The Nitra group, inhabiting southern Slovakia, not only precedes the Únětice culture chronologically, but is also strongly culturally related to it.
 All of these groups are alternatively seen as local variants of a broader Únětice culture.
-According to Sergent (1995) the Polada culture in northern Italy and the Rhône culture in France and Switzerland also represent southern variants of the Unetice culture.
+According to Marija Gimbutas these cultures were, in a broad sense, "one unit", with the same burial rites, economy, habitation patterns, and pottery, which she groups together as 'early Únětice'.
+The Veterov culture of Moravia and the Mad'arovce culture of Slovakia are sometimes considered to be subgroups within the final Unetice tradition.
+According to Sergent (1995) the Polada culture in northern Italy and the Rhône culture in France and Switzerland also represent southern variants of the Únětice culture.
 In later times, some elements of the Úněticean pottery-making traditions can be found in the Trzciniec culture as well.